Nanoonga/chtml-masonry/README.md

 The file `image-sizes.js` contains a list of the width and height of 128 random pictures from my own database.
 We scale those dimensions to thumbnail size per the algorithm, then request a placeholder image from Picsum in place of the original database image.

 There are CSS strategies to the Masonry layout.
 CSS is fast, but fragile and nonobvious.
-There are JS strategies, too, but they're orders of magnitude slower than CSS because they manipulate the contents of a rendered DOM in situ.
+There are JS strategies, too, but they're orders of magnitude slower than CSS because they manipulate an already-rendered DOM in situ.

 Computed HTML is a JS strategy that is almost as fast as CSS, because a stream of HTML tags can be compiled in milliseconds, and the browser's HTML interpreter is optimized for parsing and rendering DOMs from such streams.